-During the second quarter of 2013, we determined that our directly-owned investment property located in El Segundo, California was impaired as a result of the contract sales price of the investment being less than its carrying value.
-Additionally, we determined that our directly-owned investment property located in Minneapolis, Minnesota was impaired as a result of the projected undiscounted cash flows for the property being less than its carrying value.
-Accordingly, we recorded an impairment charge of \$4.0 million to write these assets down to fair value for the three and six months ended June 30, 2013.
+During the second quarter of 2013, we determined that our directly-owned investment property located in Minneapolis, Minnesota was impaired due to a shortened expected hold period, which reduced the projected undiscounted cash flows for the property to less than its carrying value.
+Accordingly, we recorded an impairment charge of \$1.6 million to write this asset down to fair value for the nine months ended September 30, 2013.